 State Committee claims Religion Law needs "serious harshening"

-In announcing to the local media that the Religion Law amendments would be considered in the Milli Mejlis on 4 December, parliamentary deputy Novruzov did not say what changes have been proposed.
+In announcing to the local media that the Religion Law amendments would be considered in the Milli Majlis on 4 December, parliamentary deputy Novruzov did not say what changes have been proposed.
 The draft amendments have not been made public.

 State Committee head Qurbanli insisted to local media on 30 November that the Religion Law needed "serious harshening".
 In particular, he said the state should ban the gaining of basic religious education abroad, where students would learn "an ideology alien to us".
 He pointed out that many of those arrested in Nardaran and elsewhere had gained their education abroad.

 Qurbanli also complained that when the namaz (prayer) in mosques has finished, worshippers often remain to hold "idle conversation".
 He said this "problem" needs to be "resolved".
 He also called for his own State Committee to monitor religious sites on the internet more closely and to block access to those that call for radicalism.

 "I don't think it is in violation of our human rights commitments"

 Presidential adviser Najafov insisted to Forum 18 that the Religion Law needs further changes.
 Asked why, he claimed that the need is linked to "changes in the political situation", but he refused to specify what he meant.
 Told that the existing Religion Law violates Azerbaijan's international human rights commitments, he claimed that "I don't think it is in violation of our human rights commitments."

 The authorities routinely deny their human rights violations (see Forum 18's Azerbaijan religious freedom survey http://www.forum18.org/archive.php?article_id=2081)